Blog

 ELEVATE is a structured framework for engineering productivity that goes beyond simple output metrics.
 Rather than measuring lines of code or story points, it identifies the systemic practices that distinguish high-performing teams from the rest.

-The framework defines seven pillars:
+The framework defines six pillars:

 Each pillar captures a dimension of engineering effectiveness that, individually, tells you something useful.
 Together, they provide a comprehensive view of team health.